 The story of that galactic conflict in Captain Marvel is inspired by a classic comic book arc known as the Kree-Skrull War, written by Roy Thomas back in the 1970s.
 Widely considered to be a highlight of Marvel's entire comic book history, the story of the Kree-Skrull War saw Earth caught up in the battle between two alien empires.
 Neither the Kree nor the Skrull were heroes; Thomas envisioned both as "rapacious, galaxy-spanning races... at war in the far reaches of space."
 He saw Earth as "the cosmic equivalent of some Pacific island during World War II," with the Avengers desperately attempting to contain the chaos.

 But that's the comics - who are the villains of the Captain Marvel movie?
 That's where it gets complicated.
-Here's our breakdown of the Kree and Skrulls, and who exactly MCU fans can expect Carol Danvers to take on when the film releases in March.
+Here's our breakdown of the MCU's Kree and Skrulls, and who the real villains of Captain Marvel are.

-- This Page: The Skrulls Are The Main Villains of Captain Marvel
+- This Page: The Skrulls Are The Villains of Captain Marvel...
+At First

-- Page 2: The Kree, Supreme Intelligence, Yon-Rogg, And Starforce May Be Captain Marvel Villains Too
+- Page 2: The Kree, Supreme Intelligence, Yon-Rogg, And Starforce Are Captain Marvel's Real Villains

 The Skrulls Are Captain Marvel's Main Villains

-First confirmed at SDCC 2017, the Skrulls are the villains of the Captain Marvel movie (at least according to Kevin Feige).
+First confirmed at SDCC 2017, the Skrulls were initially presented as the villains of the Captain Marvel movie.
 In the comics, the Skrulls are shapeshifters who use their abilities to infiltrate a world's government and defenses, and bring it down from the inside; they're most famous for a 2008 plot called "Secret Invasion," where they came within a hair's breadth of conquering the Earth after they even managed to infiltrate the Avengers.

 In the MCU, the Skrulls are locked in a war with the Kree when Captain Marvel begins, but are also enacting a plot to invade Earth.
 The movie will reportedly begin with the Kree Starforce engaging Skrulls while on a mission to the planet Torfa, which leads Carol Danvers to her home planet of Earth to investigate their new plot.